akhomy/alpine-php-fpm/README.md

-### Php-fpm
+### PHP-FPM
 PHP-5 or PHP-7 FPM image based on Alpine linux.
-There are postfix, crontab, drush and xdebug inside.
+There are Postfix, Crontab, Drush and Xdebug inside.
-Configured with redis, twig only for PHP 5.
+Configured with Redis, Twig only for PHP-5.

 ### Include own configs
-<p>You could mount to temp_configs_dir with you volume and use own configs.</p>
+<p>You could mount to <code>/temp_configs_dir</code> with you volume and use own configs.</p>
 <p>USE_ONLY_CONFIGS - disable using of the custom ENV in list bellow.</p>

 ### Available options